MischaBoender/PowerShell/README.md

 - **Read-Input.ps1**
 Get user input, but restricted to pre-defined allowed characters.
 Also has a *SingleCharacterMode* and ability to handle special keys, for example  PageUp/Down, Arrow keys, etc.

+- **Read-MultiLine.ps1**
+Like the default Read-Host, but allowes multi-line.
+Use Ctrl+Enter to submit the input.

 - **Format-ColoredTable.ps1**
 Formats the output as a table with a per row foreground color.
 The function uses dynamic parameters to add all possible console colors as a parameter that accepts scriptblock.
 If the InputObject passes through this scriptblock the resulting output row will be colored.